-To turn on the map lamps, press the control next to each lamp.
+To turn on the map lamps, press the map lamp control.

 BULBS

 Replacing exterior bulbs

 Check the operation of all the bulbs frequently.

 Using the right bulbs

 Replacement bulbs are specified in the chart below.
 Headlamp bulbs must be marked with an authorized "D.O.T." for North America and an "E" for Europe to assure lamp performance, light brightness and pattern and safe visibility.
 The correct bulbs will not damage the lamp assembly or void the lamp assembly warranty and will provide quality bulb burn time.